-The process ”Human in the Loop“ (HITL) is an essential approach for most AI projects.
+The ”Human in the Loop“ (HITL) process is an essential approach for most AI projects.
+Only humans possess unique human capabilities and human intelligence, which are essential for tasks that require domain expertise and human judgment.
 While the development of AI systems obviously involves automation, this approach makes it possible to precisely and reliably improve artificial intelligence by exploiting human expertise to solve complex problems.
 The lack of quality data, for example, requires the competence of a Machine Learning Engineer or a Data Scientist to determine the best strategy for obtaining this data (type of data, volume, complexity of the annotations to be performed, etc.).
+Humans provide curated sets and review sensitive data to ensure accuracy and privacy.

 By combining human intuition, creativity, and understanding with the power of artificial intelligence, this approach offers results that are more accurate and better adapted to real needs.
-Nowadays, the most mature labeling processes for AI are built with a certain level of HITL involvement: HITL blends techniques such as supervised machine learning and active learning, where humans are involved in the stages of training and testing AI algorithms.
+Working with large datasets can be time consuming, and human interaction is crucial for providing feedback and refining the system.
+Nowadays, the most mature labeling processes for AI are built with a certain level of HITL involvement: HITL blends techniques such as supervised machine learning, pre-labeling, and active learning, where humans are involved in the stages of training and testing AI algorithms.

 The importance of creating a feedback loop between humans and machines